xenith/django-base-template/README.md

 Admin:

 - Includes django-admin-toolbar for development and production (enabled for superusers)
-- Includes two debug-toolbar panels that are useful, but disabled until they support Django 1.4
+- Includes two debug-toolbar panels that are useful, but are disabled until they support Django 1.4
  - django-debug-toolbar-user-panel
  - memcache-debug-panel